-There are scores of professional writers out there who are incredibly prolific, sell huge numbers of books, and yet are virtually unknown.
-One of those writers is Robert Vaughan, who has sold 40 million books, mostly in the western genre.
+There are scores of professional writers out there who are incredibly prolific, sell huge numbers of crime novels and westerns, and yet are virtually unknown.
+One of those writers is Robert Vaughan, who has sold 40 million books, mostly westerns.
 He was interviewed about his under-the-radar career recently and he’s pretty frank about his lack of celebrity.

 I have written well over 400 books.
 If I had written every one of those books under my own name, Robert Vaughan would be a name that is immediately recognized.
 I would have established something of value that my survivors could capitalize on after I die…(such as I am doing for others now….continuing the name of a deceased author for the benefit of his survivors).
 Don’t get me wrong.
 I am also benefiting from this name….but with this author….and with two others, I have had seven books make it onto the NYT best seller list.
 Two novels, LOVE’S BOLD JOURNEY, and LOVE’S SWEET AGONY, which I wrote as Patricia Matthews, made number one on the list.
 In 1981, I sold 6 million books.
 In my life time, I have probably sold 40 million books, but nobody knows who I am.